Paid & Free Traffic Sources for Lead Generation

 - It can also be very expensive to run campaigns.

-Generally, when you’re testing out on Native, you need to test hundreds of different sites that your ads are going to run on, and usually, you need to spend at least 1.5 times your CPA.
+Generally, when you’re testing out on Native, you need to test hundreds of different sites where your ads are going to appear.
+Usually, you need to spend at least 1.5 times your CPA.
 So, if you have an offer that pays $50, usually you need to spend about $75 per site to be able to tell if that site’s going to convert or not.
 Now, granted, there are other tricks that you can do to cut that down.
 For example, if the site’s just sending tons of clicks, and nothing is clicking through on your landing page, you can block it.

 There are definitely some downsides to Native, but maybe not as many as other traffic sources.
-It can be very costly to run ads on Native.
+However, it can be very costly to run ads on Native.

 #4: Google search and Display Traffic